 With funding from our company’s Foundation, the Alliance aims to increase timely access to patient-centered care and reduce disparities in cancer care, especially for vulnerable and underserved populations in the United States.
 Learn more.

-With a four-year (2015–2018), $1.58 million grant from our company’s Foundation, the American Cancer Society (ACS) is enhancing its substantial Patient Navigation Program in the United States to improve care coordination, promote patient activation and increase access to high-quality cancer care in three communities where substantial health care disparities exist.
-The ACS has selected six PNP sites to participate in a community-based pilot program—Care Coordination Navigation Program—including the Harbor-UCLA Medical Center in Torrance, California; the Fox Chase Temple University Cancer Center in Philadelphia, Pennsylvania; the Queens Hospital Center, in Queens, New York; the Multicare Regional Cancer Center, in Auburn, Washington; and the University of New Mexico Cancer Center, in Albuquerque, New Mexico; and the John Peter Smith Cancer Center in Fort Worth, Texas.
+With a four-year (2015–2018), $1.58 million grant from our company’s Foundation, the American Cancer Society (ACS) is enhancing its Patient Navigator Program (PNP) in the United States to improve care coordination, promote patient activation and increase access to high-quality cancer care in communities where health care disparities exist.
+The ACS has selected six PNP sites to participate in a community-based pilot program—Care Coordination Navigation Program—including the Harbor-UCLA Medical Center in Torrance, California; the Fox Chase Temple University Cancer Center in Philadelphia, Pennsylvania; the Queens Hospital Center in Queens, New York; the Multicare Regional Cancer Center in Auburn, Washington; the University of New Mexico Cancer Center in Albuquerque, New Mexico; and the John Peter Smith Cancer Center in Fort Worth, Texas.

-- Support patients in overcoming barriers to timely initiation of treatment
+- Support patients in overcoming or managing barriers to timely initiation of treatment

-The ACS is implementing a robust evaluation of the program.
-Final results are anticipated in late 2019, preliminary findings suggest that:
+The ACS is implementing an evaluation of the program.
+While final results are anticipated in late 2019, preliminary findings suggest that:

 BRIDGING THE GAP: REDUCING DISPARITIES IN DIABETES CARE

 With funding from our company’s Foundation, Bridging the Gap aims to improve access to high-quality diabetes care and reduce health disparities among vulnerable and underserved populations with type 2 diabetes in the United States.
 Learn more.